adelamodwala/jist/README.md

 # Overview

 `jist` attempts to find the complete JSON value (string, number, bool, or JSON object) for a given search key as fast as possible.
+You can also summarize a full json/ndjson file into a schema to you know... get the "jist" of it ;)

 ## Benchmarks
 `jist` uses the state-of-the art [simdjson](https://github.com/simdjson/simdjson) library for parsing JSON input / files smaller than 4.2GB in size.